mojodna/mojodna.net/_posts/2009-08-21-exploring-oauth-protected-apis.markdown

 says on the tin: it acts a proxy server that transparently adds OAuth headers to requests.

-There are 3 steps to using it.
-First, clone the repository:
+There are 2 steps to using it.
+First, install it:

 {% highlight bash %}
-$ git clone git://github.com/mojodna/oauth-proxy.git
+$ easy_install oauth-proxy
 {% endhighlight %}

 Then, start it:

 {% highlight bash %}
-$ cd oauth-proxy
-$ twistd -n oauth_proxy \
+$ oauth-proxy \
     --consumer-key <consumer key> \
     --consumer-secret <consumer secret> \
     [--token <token>] \